JRKagumba/vehicle-pricing-estimator-app/README.md

 A site I created as the final model deployment step in an end-to-end data science project.
 Opportunity to practice front-end development as well as working with a micro web framework such as Flask.
 Data collection, pre-processing and modeling steps available at [this repo]().

-Cheouk out the web app at: [vehicle-pricing-predictor.herokuapp.com/](http://vehicle-pricing-predictor.herokuapp.com/)
+Checkout out the web app at: [vehicle-pricing-predictor.herokuapp.com/](http://vehicle-pricing-predictor.herokuapp.com/)

 ## Practical Applications